Records

 Farmans

-Among the Asaf Jahi records newly more than 40 thousands of Farman (Royal Orders) are preserved in Telangana State Archives we find Farmans on separate papers on a systematic manner from the period of Mir Mahboob Ali Khan issued the Farman from 1884 when he Sat on the throne after attained the age of majority.
-Apart from these the Farmans of Nizam The VI and Nizam The VII, from 1901 to 1950 there are consist of 355 chicket books (Volumes) of Farmans are in Persian and Urdu.
+Among the Asaf Jahi records, the Telangana State Archives preserves over 40,000 Farmans (Royal Orders).
+These Farmans are systematically organized on separate papers, starting from the period of Mir Mahboob Ali Khan, who issued Farmans from 1884 after attaining the throne.
+Additionally, the archives contain Farmans of Nizam VI and Nizam VII, spanning from 1901 to 1950, which are compiled into 355 chicket books (volumes) in Persian and Urdu.

 S.No